 It is a period of unrest.
 Rebel developers, striking from continuous deployment servers, have won their first victory.
 During the battle, rebel spies managed to push an epic commit in the HTML code of https://pro.sony/.
 Pursued by sinister agents, the rebels are hiding in commits, buttons, tooltips, API, HTTP headers, and configuration screens.
 In "Long Live Software Easter Eggs!""
 Benoit Baudry and colleagues take us through a journey of famous and infamous easter eggs throughout the history of software.

-ACM is pleased to announce it has recently signed a new ACM Open license with a number of European consortiums and their institutions.
-These institutions numnber 16 in Austria, 22 in Switzeraland, and [TK] in Finland.
-Along with unlimited access to ACM published content in the ACM Digital Library, the new agreements will allow the Austrian, Swiss, and Finnish consortium members to publish an unlimited number of ACM research articles in Open Access along with other benefits.
+ACM is pleased to announce it has recently signed a new ACM Open license with Austrian academic library consortium Kooperation E-Medien Osterreich (KEMO) with its numerous institutions, and Instituto Tecnológico y de Estudios Superiores de Monterrey (ITESM) in Mexico.
+Along with unlimited access to ACM published content in the ACM Digital Library, the new agreements will allow their respective members to publish an unlimited number of ACM research articles in Open Access along with other benefits.

 ACM Open is ACM's transformative open access publishing model for transitioning ACM to become a sustainable open access publisher with the goal of making research publications in the ACM Digital Library fully open access upon publication.

 Join the official ACM Facebook Group, where you can connect with ACM members and chapters worldwide.
 Every week, we will share the latest ACM news, resources, and online events.
 Spread the word to friends and colleagues!